RuanCosta-Jitterbit/webappsnap/README.md

 `server`
 : Base URL for the instance (`https://<IP or server name>`).

-`graph`
-: Keyword used in dashboard URLs for PMM2.
-(Default for PMM2: `"graph"`.
-Empty for PMM1.)

-`dashb`
-: URL path extension for PMM dashboards.
-(Default `"d"`)
+`p1`, `p2`, `p3`
+: Optional page prefixes.

 `wait`
 : Default pre-page load wait time in milliseconds.
-For slow networks or instances, increase this time but be prepared for a complete set of snaps (with `--full`) to take around an hour.
+For slow networks or instances.

 `pause`
-: A shorter wait time in milliseconds, to allow the UI to settle before snapping items such as drop-down menus, mouse-over tooltips, or to complete the loading of data in panel components (such as Sydashb Summary in Node Summary dashboard).
+: A shorter wait time in milliseconds, to allow the UI to settle before snapping items such as drop-down menus, mouse-over tooltips, or to complete the loading of data in panel components.
 Default: 6000.

-#### Dashboard definitions: `dashboards.json`
+#### Page definitions: `pages.json`

-- `dashboards-pmm2.json` - For PMM2 (2.10.0)
-- `dashboards-pmm1.json` - For PMM1 (1.17.4)

 The bulk of configuration is in these files.
-They list each dashboard's UID (part of the URL), what items to click before snapping, which operations and steps to perform, and which specific elements to snap individually (e.g various UI devices or panels).
+They list each page's UID (part of the URL), what items to click before snapping, which operations and steps to perform, and which specific elements to snap individually (e.g various UI devices or panels).

 *Snaps occur in the order listed in this file.*

 `versions`
-: List of PMM versions for which this configuration works.
+: List of app versions for which this configuration works.
 (Not currently used.)

-`dashboards`
+`pages`
-: Array of items, each representing a dashboard with optional items.
+: Array of items, each representing a page with optional items.

    `title`
-   : The name of the dashboard.
+   : The name of the page.
 This becomes part of the image filename.

    `uid`
-   : The dashboard's UID.
-(The part of the URL after `https://<server>/d/graph/` for PMM2, `https://<server>/d` for PMM1).
+   : The page's UID.

    `url` (optional)
-   : Grafana dashboards are served from `/graph/d/<uid>`.
-Two exceptions are the Swagger API page (`/swagger/`) and the login page (`/graph/login`).
-Using `url=<url>` overrides the default dashboard path.
+   : Override the default page path.

    `wait` (optional)
    : Override the default page load wait time in the server `config-*.json` file.
 The value is in milliseconds.

    `options` (optional)
-   : An array of URL option strings appended to the dashboard load URL.
-Used to snap dashboards with a specific service name, node name, or any dashboard where URL options are used to select pages, e.g. Query Analytics details tabs.
+   : An array of URL option strings appended to the page load URL.
+Used to snap pages with a specific service name, node name, or any page where URL options are used to select pages.

    `operations` (optional)
-   : A list of tasks, each task being a name and a list of steps.
-Dashboard entries without operations are snapped automatically.
-If `operations` is present, dashboards and dashboard elements must be explicitly snapped using a `"type": "snap"` element within a `"step"` element.
-Operations are used where a sequence of actions is needed to show menus, perform tasks such as selecting and deleting items for `pmm-inventory`, showing tooltips on `pmm-qan` elements, or snap specific GUI elements and panels in `pmm-home`.
-Examples of operations are in `pmm-qan` and `pmm-settings` dashboards.
+   : A list of tasks, each task being a name and a list of steps. page entries without operations are snapped automatically.
+If `operations` is present, pages and page elements must be explicitly snapped using a `"type": "snap"` element within a `"step"` element.
+Operations are used where a sequence of actions is needed to show menus, perform tasks such as selecting and deleting items, showing tooltips, or snap specific GUI elements and panels.

       `name`
       : A name for this operation (group of steps).